 Before to conclude, we note again that such an information theoretic analysis only captures the most powerful adversaries for which the profiling of the leakage distributions is perfect.
-But in practice, the reduction of the information leakages is not the only effect that increases the security in masked implementations.
+But in practice, the reduction of the information leakage is not the only effect that increases the security in masked implementations.
 Namely, the pdf estimation of multidimensional distributions may become too complex for allowing the exploitation of all the information in the traces.
-And the number of (pairs, triples, . . . of) samples to test in the attacks also increases their time complexity considerably (up to $N^2$ , $N^3$ , . . .).
-However, we believe that the formal analysis of a worst-case scenario as in this paper is an important step towards a better understanding of masked implementations.
+And the number of pairs, triples, etc. of samples to test in the attacks also increases their time complexity considerably (up to N^2 , N^3 , etc.).
+However, we believe that the formal analysis of a worst-case scenario as in this paper is an important step towards a better understanding of the masking countermeasure.